Recent Visits of the 'BEN' Fleet to Silloth, 2011-13

 Both the 'Varrey' & 'Maye' regularly delivered grain to Carr's quayside flour mill from Sharpness & Liverpool.

 Taking a pilot to enter the port is compulsory for ships of more than 50 metres in length.
-'Ben Varrey' at 63m (Ben Maye 49m) exceeded the limit, however, the regular captain had earned a Pilot Exemption Certificate from the Harbourmaster specifically for the ship at Silloth.
+'Ben Varrey' at 63m (Ben Maye 49m) exceeded the limit, however, the regular captain had earned a Pilot Exemption Certificate from the Harbourmaster specifically for entry to Silloth.

 Arrivals were usually uneventful as the fully loaded ships were guided gracefully through the dock entrance by the skipper.